maxtori/linera-protocol/linera-graphql-client/README.md

-# Linera Explorer
+# Linera service and indexer GraphQL client

 <!-- cargo-rdme start -->

-This module defines a graphql client for the different parts of linera network.
+This module defines a GraphQL client for the node service and the indexer.

 <!-- cargo-rdme end -->